go-web/httpmux/README.md

 was stolen from [httpway](https://github.com/corneldamian/httpway), that hijacks the http.Request's Body field and replace it with an object that is an io.ReadCloser but also carries a [net/context](https://godoc.org/golang.org/x/net/context) object.
+This works well for middleware that wants to store arbitrary data in the request, and once it hits your handler, the context can be passed around to goroutines.
+It is automatically cleared at the end of the middleware chain.

 There's been discussions for adding context to the standard library but most options require changing or creating a new interface and/or function signature for http handlers.
 In httpmux we remain close to net/http aiming at being more pluggable and composable with existing code in the wild.
-Our [httpctx](https://github.com/go-web/httpctx) package works anywhere, for anyone, from net/http to httpmux to httprouter and so on.

 To make contexts more useful, httpmux provides the ability to register and chain wrapper handlers, middleware.
 Our implementation is based on blogs